Kleinendorst/Raspberry-Pi-IaC/README.md

 It can be handy to reinstall the Pi.
 First shutdown the pi by running `sudo shutdown` from SSH.
 Next take out the memory card and follow all steps in [Raspberry Pi preperation](#raspberry-pi-preperation).
 For the next step remove the current *known_hosts* entry with: `ssh-keygen -R '192.168.50.27'` for all PCs that had SSH access to the Pi.

+#### Removing Raspberry Pi as DNS provider for local network
+In the router settings the Raspberry Pi is configured as the primary DNS server.
+When reinstalling the Pi this breaks the network.
+When reinstalling the Pi revert to the default DNS provider in the router by navigating to [it's website](http://asusrouter.com/Advanced_DHCP_Content.asp) and clearing the DNS Server 1 field and applying these settings.

+After installing the Raspberry Pi it can be added again.

 ### Debugging users other than the main user
 The **user** role included in this repository makes it possible to create new users which will also have a fully configured ZSH environment.
 They can't be accessed via SSH because no SSH keys are added for them and password logins are disabled.